jacobwgillespie/dotfiles/README.md

 This will install all required dotfiles in your home directory as symlinks.
 Everything is then configured via modifying files in `~/.dotfiles`.

+## Software

+The `Brewfile` installs most all of the software and applications I have installed on my Mac.
+I typically also install:

+- App Store
+  - Lungo
+  - Pixelmator
+  - Reeder
+  - Things
+  - Tweetbot
+  - Xcode
+- Standalone
+  - Microsoft Office 365

 ## Structure

 The repository is organized as follows: